 - Toss pasta in a large bowl with sauce until all the pasta is coated.
 Adjust seasoning to taste.

 - Fill each cup with a heaping spoon of mac ‘n cheese.
 Bake for 15 mins until golden.
 Let rest for 5 minutes to set before serving.

 Zucchini Ricotta Flatbread with Red Onion & Basil (Gluten-Free)

-This is one of the easiest appetizers!
+This is one of the easiest holiday appetizers!
 I love making flatbreads because they’re so versatile for any occasion.
 You can make the bread and toppings ahead of time, assemble and throw it all right in your oven, or toaster oven to heat up as you need for your family.

 Makes 4 medium size flatbreads, when cut, 16 bite-sized squares.

 - ½ cup plain, full-fat greek yogurt

 - 1 tsp baking powder

 - 1 tsp smoked paprika